 - The equipment’s intended location.

 - An estimated total cost of the finished item.

-- Forwards the completed purchase requisition and fabricated equipment form to the Purchasing Department.
+- Forward the completed purchase requisition and fabricated equipment form to the Financial Services and Operations Department.
 NOTE: Upon receipt of the form, Financial Services and Operations will assign an equipment tag number for the fabrication.

 - The tag number must accompany future acquisitions.

-Upon completion of the project, the PI certifies a detailed inventory report from Financial Services and Operations of consumables and verifies the usage of each item.
+Upon completion of the project, the PI certifies a detailed inventory report from Financial Services and Operations of acquired components and verifies the usage of each item.
 When the equipment is substantially complete, a property tag is issued for the fabricated equipment.

-Disposition of unused supplies are reported as required by FAR part 45.
+Disposition of unused supplies are reported as required by Uniform Guidance and FAR part 45.